Chargers take QB Justin Herbert 6th, LB Kenneth Murray 23rd - WHIZ News

 “This is a special opportunity.
 Words can’t describe how excited and thrilled and fired up I am for this,” Herbert said.

 Telesco was not content with only one first-round pick, however.
-He traded the team’s second- and third-round picks to New England to move up to the 23rd spot to take Oklahoma linebacker Kenneth Murray.
+The general manager traded the team’s second- and third-round picks to New England to move up to the 23rd spot to take Oklahoma linebacker Kenneth Murray.
 It is the first time since 2005 that the Chargers have had multiple first-round selections.

+“We had talks with different teams in front of and behind us (when they were picking sixth),” Telesco said.
+“We got a player we really liked with Justin but also had some ammunition to move up and get Kenneth.
+All in all, it was a very rewarding day.”

 The Chargers were in the market to take a quarterback in the first round for the fourth time since 1967 after they announced in early February that they would not re-sign Philip Rivers, who started 235 consecutive regular-season and playoff games over the past 14 seasons.